 "Technology is not neutral.
 We are inside of what we make, and it’s inside of us.
 We are living in a word of connections – and it matters which ones get made or unmade."

-In other words, "Blind Sculpture” is a composite work with a “beacon” shape in the exhibition space and an audiovisual mobile device displaying a virtual scene punctuated by a sound narrative.
+“Blind Sculpture” is a composite work including a “beacon” shape and an audiovisual mobile device displaying a virtual scene scored by a sonic narration.

 "It is not absence instead of presence but a trace that replaces a presence that has never been present, an origin by which nothing began."